01-Write a concise description of your studio project

-A victim of tragic hyper-sexualization was paired with satyrs.
+One of my subjects (Kevin) was a victim of tragic hyper-sexualization and so was paired with satyrs.

-A victim of tragic hubris was paired with Zues in the guise of a swan
+Another subject (Jose) was a victim of tragic hubris and so was paired with Zues in the guise of a swan.

-A victim of tragic illness was paired with the lion skin worn by Hercules
+A victim of tragic illness (Chris) was paired with the lion skin worn by Hercules.

-A victim of tragic madness was paired with sirens floating above his head
+A victim of tragic madness (Tito) was paired with sirens floating around his head.

 The result is a ten piece collection of what I call “Homeric portraits”: black and orange depictions of gay men of color juxtaposed with elements from Greek pottery and accented by ornate borders and concise text around the figures painted using acrylics on unprimed wood panels of different sizes with the final piece (a transgendered man) painted on an actual ceramic planter.